prashik24/Flipkart-Clone/Readme.md

 how are you guys

-welcome everyone how are you guys is everything fine between you both ?? bolo na bhai how are y is everything is fin hello uijnjk
+welcome everyone how are you guys is everything fine between you both ?? bolo na bhai how are y is everything is fin hello uijnjk ,   everyone be

 hello everyone  hello everyone how can we do helloddsknc hello hello vghv he is my  hii  hello name bye bro fun